nent/nent/packages/core/src/components/n-data-cookie/provider.md

 This store is long-lived from the same browser, but for very small data items.

-> Data Providers are a read-only data store used by NENT to resolve data expressions.
+> ℹ️ Note: Data Providers are a read-only data store used by NENT to resolve data expressions.

 ## Installation